GaiaNet-AI/docs/docs/governance/Voting/voting-power.md

 sidebar_position: 5
 ---

 # Voting Power

-* Visit [Tally link]
-* Connect your wallet
-* Follow the prompts to select a Delegate or self-delegate

-For more details on how to delegate your voting power on Tally, see [this guide](https://docs.tally.xyz/knowledge-base/delegations-on-tally/delegating-voting-power).
+One (1) GAIA token equals one (1) vote over any proposals submitted to the GaiaNet DAO (the “Voting Power”).
+This will allow tokenholders to participate in the governance process proportionally to their holdings.